Azure-Samples/communication-services-dotnet-quickstarts/PhoneNumbers/README.md

 # Manage phone numbers Quickstart

-For full instructions on how to build this code sample from scratch, look at [Quickstart: Send an SMS Message](https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/telephony-sms/get-phone-number?pivot=programming-language-csharp)
+For full instructions on how to build this code sample from scratch, look at [Quickstart: Manage phone numbers](https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/telephony-sms/get-phone-number?pivot=programming-language-csharp)

 ## Prerequisites